 But Ryan’s roots on the Canadian prairies travel even deeper.
 He spent the first eighteen years of his life on his family’s farm — a small-scale chicken operation — in Pigeon Lake, Alberta.
 Ryan has fond memories of growing up on the farm, helping feed the chickens, and picking raspberries with his brother.
 After graduating from high school, Ryan pursued an undergraduate degree in global development studies at Augustana University in Camrose.
 “It was there where I rediscovered my passion for food and food studies,” he says.

 Co-operatives have a long history in Alberta of getting the job done.
 We ask Rod Olson of YYC Growers if co-ops can assist in advancing regenerative agriculture in the province.

-Rural Routes to Climate Solutions (RR2CS) is an Alberta-based initiative providing learning and capacity building opportunities for farmers, ranchers and…
+Rural Routes to Climate Solutions (RR2CS) is an Alberta-based initiative shining a spotlight on the climate solutions that farmers, ranchers…

 Join RR2CS and Dr. Timm Doebert of the University of Alberta to discuss how you can use AMP grazing to help increase water infiltration in your pastures.

 Tim Wray grew up on his family’s cattle ranch in Irricana, a small town located 50 kilometres northeast of Calgary in southern Alberta.
 As a child, he always dreamed of following in his parent’s footsteps and one day becoming a farmer, but first he pursued post-secondary education and later studied at a seminary to become a pastor.
 His first parish was located in a small agricultural community, which put him back in touch with his childhood dream.

 “I lived around farmland and was surrounded by farmers,” says Tim.
 “I was really in tune with the movement of the seasons and the farm cycle—and I enjoyed that.”

 Join RR2CS and Nicholas Kwan Wong of